-When it comes to chop suey, although there are a few different versions of its origin, one consistent belief is that it was invented in America by Chinese Americans.
+When it comes to chop suey, one consistent belief is that it was invented in America by Chinese Americans.
 A story that has stood the test of time is that this dish was created by a legendary Chinese chef at a California mining camp.
 On a day he was short on ingredients and staff, he threw together a dish for his customers using whatever he had in the kitchen.
 He named it "tsa sui" in Mandarin, which means "miscellaneous broken pieces."
 The name became Americanized to "chop suey."
 There is no existence of a dish called "tsa sui" in China.

 Another tale is that chop suey was created at the Palace Hotel in San Francisco in the 1890s; Chinese leader Li Hung Chang was visiting and requested a dish of meat and vegetables that was "job suey," or "in fine pieces."
 The chef obliged and thus chop suey was born.